 - If applicable, apply for financial aid.
 The federal financial aid application (FAFSA) is also available online.

-The student will be contacted in April advising if the student is accepted into the Program.
-If the student is still in the process of obtaining their prerequisite courses, DO apply by March 1st and, if considered for the Program, the student will receive a provisional letter of acceptance.
-The letter will indicate that until the final grades for the prerequisite courses are posted the student will not be formally accepted into the Program.
-After the posting of the grades the student will receive the formal Program acceptance letter in June.
+The student will be contacted in May advising if the student is accepted into the Program.
+If the student is still in the process of obtaining their prerequisite courses, DO apply by April 30th.
+After the posting of the grades the student will receive the formal Program acceptance letter in May.
 Students accepted into the Program will work directly with the Program Coordinator to determine next steps.
-Students not accepted into the Program should contact the Student Advising Department or the Health Science Institute (email@example.com) to determine next steps.
+Students not accepted into the Program should contact the Student Advising Department or the Health Science Institute to determine next steps.